Consensys/Tokens/audit/Notes.md

 I would say no. Unless the original internal dapps deploying this contract want it, I think payable should be removed.

+## Data in a solidity call

+    function safeTransferFrom(address _from, address _to, uint256 _tokenId, bytes data) external payable

+I'm of the impression that sending data in a solidity call is somewhat broken due to padding issues?
+Need to verify that, Goncalo will know.

 ## Blocking onERC721Received (Max 50k gas)